sony/nmos-cpp/Documents/Dependencies.md

 - The [CMake](https://cmake.org/) build tools.
 - The [C++ REST SDK](https://github.com/Microsoft/cpprestsdk), for client-server communication over REST APIs
-    - This library incorporates some third party material including WebSocket++, and also relies on e.g. some of the Boost C++ Libraries and OpenSSL.
+  - This library incorporates some third-party material including WebSocket++, and also relies on e.g. some of the Boost C++ Libraries and OpenSSL.
 - The [Bonjour SDK](https://developer.apple.com/bonjour/), to implement DNS Service Discovery (DNS-SD)
 - The [WebSocket++](https://github.com/zaphoyd/websocketpp) header-only C++ websocket client/server library, to implement Query API websocket subscriptions
 - The [Catch](https://github.com/philsquared/Catch) automated test framework, for unit testing